Frequently Asked Questions

 Group fees are $45-$50 per week.
 Each group description on this website will have the fees listed for that group.
 For ongoing groups, fees are collected as a monthly 'subscription'.
 For a group series, fees are collected for the full series once you register, with the option to pay full fees up front, or pay half at registration and half mid-way through the series.

 Individual therapy fees are $150 per 50-minute session.
-Fees are collected at booking.
+Fees are collected at tne end of each session.

 Intake assessment fees are $150 for 50 minutes.
 Assessments are part of the registration process for all new clients, and returning clients who have not received services for 90 days or more.